Fundamental building block for all-optical scalable quantum networks: Introduction

-To overcome these obstacles, a quantum repeater -- a device to extend the communication range with polynomial scaling -- has been developed \cite{Sangouard11,Briegle98,DLCZ,Dur99,Kok2003,Simon2007,Jiang2009,Munro10,Munro12,Muralidharan14,Azuma15,Ewert16,Zwerger16,Muralidharan16}.
-It works as a building block at intermediate nodes, constituting entire communication network.
-In standard quantum repeaters, transmission losses are circumvented through heralded entanglement generation between nodes with the help of long-lived quantum memories \cite{Sangouard11,Briegle98,DLCZ,Dur99,Kok2003,Simon2007}.
-Instead, recent proposals employ quantum error correction \cite{Jiang2009,Munro10,Munro12,Muralidharan14,Azuma15,Ewert16,Zwerger16,Muralidharan16}.
+To overcome these obstacles, a quantum repeater -- a device to extend the communication range with polynomial scaling -- has been developed \cite{Sangouard11,Briegle98,DLCZ,Dur99,Kok2003,Simon2007,Jiang2009,Munro10,Munro12,Muralidharan14,Muralidharan16,Azuma15,Ewert16,Zwerger16}.
+It works as a building block at intermediate nodes, constituting an entire communication network.
+In the standard quantum repeater model \cite{Sangouard11,Briegle98,DLCZ,Dur99,Kok2003,Simon2007}, transmission losses are circumvented through heralded entanglement generation between nodes with the help of long-lived quantum memories.
+Instead, some recent proposals employ quantum error correction schemes with multiple photons \cite{Jiang2009,Munro10,Munro12,Muralidharan14,Muralidharan16,Azuma15,Ewert16,Zwerger16}.
 In this approach, encoded multiple photons are transmitted between nodes, and losses (as well as other errors) are corrected in the repeater.
-Quantum repeater protocols developed in this direction could enhance the performance further without use of long-lived quantum memories \cite{Munro12,Muralidharan14,Azuma15,Ewert16,Muralidharan16}.
+Quantum repeater protocols developed in this direction could enhance the performance further without use of long-lived quantum memories \cite{Munro12,Muralidharan14,Muralidharan16,Azuma15,Ewert16}.